The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/leveling-guide.md

 Emerald Ruin II —> Emerald Ruin III

-Once you reach Level 58, you’ll unlock Dreadwyrm Trance.
-Dreadwyrm Trance will upgrade from Aethercharge, providing additional effects alongside providing elemental arcanum.\
+Once you reach level 58, you will unlock Dreadwyrm Trance.
+Dreadwyrm Trance will upgrade from Aethercharge, providing additional effects along with providing elemental arcanum.\
 \
 Instead of increasing the potency of your Ruin and Outburst GCDs, Dreadwyrm Trance will provide you with two new unique GCDs:

 Ruin III will temporarily transform into Astral Impulse.\
 Outburst will temporarily transform into Astral Flare.

-Astral Flow will be introduced at Level 60.
+Astral Flow will be introduced at level 60.
 Astral Flow is a unique ability, providing a special ability throughout the duration of your trance or primal summon.
-At Level 60, you’ll have access to your first Astral Flow ability with Deathflare upon activating your Dreadwyrm Trance.
+At level 60, you’ll have access to your first Astral Flow ability with Deathflare upon activating your Dreadwyrm Trance.

 ### Quick Rotation Goals:

 * Cast Ruin II, and later Ruin III, when fighting one or two enemies.
 * Cast Outburst when fighting three or more enemies in close proximity.
-* Activate Dreadwyrm Trance whenever it’s available; cast Astral Impulse if fighting one or two targets, cast Astral Flare if fighting three or more enemies in close proximity.
+* Activate Dreadwyrm Trance whenever it’s available.
+Cast Astral Impulse if fighting one or two targets, and cast Astral Flare if fighting three or more enemies in close proximity.
 * Use Summon Ifrit when you have Ruby Arcanum available.
 Spend your fire attunement stacks on Ruby Ruin III when fighting one or two enemies, or Ruby Outburst when fighting three or more enemies in close proximity.
 * Use Summon Titan when you have Topaz Arcanum available.
 Spend your earth attunement stacks on Topaz Ruin III when fighting one or two enemies, or Topaz Outburst when fighting three or more enemies in close proximity.
 * Use Summon Garuda when you have Emerald Arcanum available.
 Spend your wind attunement stacks on Emerald Ruin III when fighting one or two enemies, or Emerald Outburst when fighting three or more enemies in close proximity.
-* Weave Energy Drain whenever it becomes available; spend your Aetherflow Gauge on Fester for single target damage, or Painflare for AoE damage.
+* Weave Energy Drain whenever it becomes available.
+Spend your Aetherflow Gauge on Fester for single target damage or Painflare for AoE damage.
 * Use Radiant Aegis if you need additional survivability (can be important while playing solo or doing quests).

 ## Levels 61 - 70